TeamHG-Memex/eli5/README.rst

 * scikit-learn_.
 Currently ELI5 allows to explain weights and predictions of scikit-learn linear classifiers and regressors, print decision trees as text or as SVG, show feature importances and explain predictions of random forests.
 ELI5 understands text processing utilities from scikit-learn and can highlight text data accordingly.
 It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

+* xgboost_ - show feature importances and explain predictions of XGBClassifier and XGBRegressor.

 * lightning_ - explain weights and predictions of lightning classifiers and regressors.